Friday, 20 July 2012

 We took off our shoes and Keith swallowed another couple of pills.
 There was a notice on the door announcing that the bar would be closed for a week, starting the following Monday, so we felt doubly lucky.

 Then we had to face the final stage into Montluçon, which was about ten kilometres.
 The countryside was delightfully green and orderly, but all of it was slightly downhill, so Keith had trouble.

 The hedgerows beside the road were full of ripe blackberries which relieved the boredom a little.

 Further on we got to the built-up outskirts of the town, which were offensively ugly and seemed to go on for ever.

-Eventually, at the bottom of a long slope, the road turned under the railway line and we suddenly found ourselves in the centre, at the edge of a beautiful lake formed by damming the waters of the Cher, with graceful bridges and houses reflected in its silvery surface.
+Eventually, at the bottom of a long slope, the road turned under the railway line and we suddenly found ourselves in the centre, on the edge of a beautiful lake formed by a barrage on the waters of the Cher, with graceful bridges and houses reflected in its silvery surface.

 The sky was thick with clouds so we walked on in search of a hotel (there was no camping in Montluçon).
 By following signs for the Office of Tourism, we came to the main part of the old town, a busy circular avenue with the château (now a museum) at its centre, set on a low hill.

 Before we got as far as the Office of Tourism we saw large side street with a pavement fountain and banks of flowers, where there was a sign pointing towards the railway station, and also four signs to hotels.
 This was good enough for us, especially for Keith in his broken-down condition.